-- 13.8.3.1 Due to uncertainty associated with the exact timing of O&M works of Moray West OWF and Shetland HVDC Link (both are due to be constructed by 2024/25), there is insufficient data on which to undertake a quantitative or semi-quantitative assessment.
+13.8.3.1 Due to uncertainty associated with the exact timing of O&M works of Moray West OWF (due to be constructed by 2024), there is insufficient data on which to undertake a quantitative or semi-quantitative assessment.
 As such, the discussion presented here is qualitative.
-It is considered highly unlikely that each of the identified projects would be undertaking major maintenance works, in particular asset reburial or repairs, as these are infrequent occurrences during the lifetime of developments. - 13.8.3.2 Vessel movements from O&M activities are generally short-lived, with major maintenance works infrequent.
+It is considered highly unlikely that each of the identified projects would be undertaking major maintenance works, in particular asset reburial or repairs, as these are infrequent occurrences during the lifetime of developments.

+13.8.3.2 Vessel movements from O&M activities are generally short-lived, with major maintenance works infrequent.
 Any impacts from operational offshore windfarms/export cables (and other subsea cables) activities are therefore likely to be short-lived and of localised extent, with limited opportunity to overlap with Project-related activities.
-The Moray West Offshore Windfarm and OECC is currently under construction and is expected to be completed by the end of 2024, therefore maintenance-related impacts are similarly considered to be primarily short-lived and localised.
+The Moray West OWF and OECC is currently under construction and is expected to be completed by the end of 2024, therefore maintenance-related impacts are similarly considered to be primarily short-lived and localised.

-13.8.3.3 The proximity of the Moray West OWF and the Shetland HVDC Link means that there is potential for O&M activities to obstruct these projects; however, the suggested mitigation of communication of planned operation and maintenance activities will allow forward planning and work around activities with minimal interference.
+13.8.3.3 The proximity of the Moray West OWF means that there is potential for O&M activities to obstruct these projects; however, the suggested mitigation of communication of planned operation and maintenance activities will allow forward planning and work around activities with minimal interference.
 Therefore, the magnitude of impact has been assessed as Low.

-13.8.3.4 Due to the proximity of the OWF sites, the high value of the OWF assets and implications for human safety, the sensitivity of the other projects to temporary obstructions associated with the construction of Caledonia North has been assessed as High.
+13.8.3.4 Due to the proximity of the OWF sites, the high value of the OWF assets and implications for human safety, the sensitivity of the other projects to temporary obstructions associated with the construction of Caledonia South has been assessed as High.

-13.8.3.5 Taking the high sensitivity of Moray West OWF and the Shetland HVDC Link and the low magnitude of impact, the overall effect of temporary obstruction to other OWFs during construction of Caledonia North is considered to be Minor and Not Significant in EIA terms.

-13.8.4 Decommissioning

-13.8.4.1 Due to the current uncertainty of Caledonia North during its decommissioning phase, as well as the uncertainty of decommissioning activities associated with the Moray West OWF, the Shetland HVDC Link and the Stromar OECC, a meaningful cumulative assessment cannot be carried out.
-An Outline Offshore Decommissioning Plan of Caledonia North has been prepared to accompany the application (Volume 7, Appendix 15: Caledonia North Outline Offshore Decommissioning Plan).
+- 13.8.3.5 Taking the high sensitivity of Moray West OWF and the low magnitude of impact, the overall effect of temporary obstruction to other OWFs during construction of Caledonia South is considered to be Minor and Not Significant in EIA terms. - 13.8.4 Decommissioning - 13.8.4.1 Due to the current uncertainty of decommissioning activities and their timeline for Caledonia South during its decommissioning phase, as well as the uncertainty of decommissioning activities associated with the Moray West OWF and the Stromar OECC, it is not possible for a meaningful cumulative assessment to be carried out.
+An Outline Offshore Decommissioning Plan of Caledonia South has been prepared to accompany the application (Volume 7, Appendix 16: Caledonia South Outline Offshore Decommissioning Plan).